police23/myproject_thpt/README.md

 - [License](#license)

 ## Description
-MyProject THPT is a full-stack web application built to support Vietnamese high school students in their learning journey.
+High School Exam Prep App is a full-stack web application built to support Vietnamese high school students in their learning journey.
 It provides features such as user authentication, online tests, study time tracking, blog management, and real-time statistics.
 Administrators can manage content, view detailed usage analytics, and moderate user activities.

 ## Features
 - User registration and JWT-based authentication